Economic Benefits of Wilderness

-Passive-use values aren't the only off-site benefits wilderness areas confer.
-Wilderness also performs a staggering suite of ecosystem services—watershed protection, carbon sequestration, water filtering, fish/wildlife habitat, nutrient cycling, and others—which directly benefit humankind at the most basic and life-sustaining level.
+Passive-use values aren't the only non-use benefits wilderness areas confer.
+Wilderness also performs a staggering suite of ecosystem services—watershed protection, carbon sequestration, water filtering, animal habitat, nutrient cycling, and others—which directly benefit humankind at the most basic and life-sustaining level.
 The Forest Service, for example, estimates that one out of every five Americans drinks water that comes from wilderness.
-The recent International Journal of Wilderness review estimated such ecosystem services delivered by wilderness areas may equate to a monetary value of some $3.5 billion annually.
+The same International Journal of Wilderness article estimated such ecosystem services delivered by wilderness areas may equate to a monetary value of some $3.5 billion annually.

-Using the above figures, the International Journal of Wilderness paper gauged the combined yearly benefits to the U.S. population from National Wilderness Preservation System use, passive-use, and ecosystem-services values on the order of $9.4 billion ($85 per acre).
+In total, the International Journal of Wilderness article gauged the combined yearly benefits to the U.S. population from wilderness recreation, passive-use, and ecosystem-services values on the order of $9.4 billion ($85 per acre).

-There's also recent research to suggest that proximity to wilderness increases property values, and that land prices decrease with distance from a wilderness boundary.
+Proximity, or nearness, to wilderness increases property values, and land prices decrease with distance from a wilderness boundary.
 For example, the per-acre price of residential land near Vermont's Green Mountain National Forest (which contained six wilderness areas at the time of the calculations) was almost 19% higher in townships containing wilderness, and land prices decreased by 0.33% with every kilometer (six-tenths of a mile) farther from a wilderness boundary.